uPortal-contrib/uportal-setup-scripts/README.md

 specified as an argument.
 Directory where Tomcat package is stored can be specified by second argument.
 The script performs several small updates to Tomcat configuration files in preparation for uPortal.

+This script can be used to set up multiple Tomcats consistently in a developer setup.
+This is especially useful for consultants.

+### `config-bash-env.sh [tools_dir]` (as uPortal user)
+Configure `~/.bash_profile` and `~/.bashrc` with environment values and PATH.
+The tools and Tomcat are added if not detected; however, the script is limited and the bash scripts should be reviewed.